maxcom/lor-jamwiki/README_FIRST.txt

     vqwiki/lib
     ==========
     This contains all the libraries needed for the BUILD PROCESS ONLY.
 The libraries in this directory are NOT packaged into the final WAR file.
-This allows us to focus on building VQWiki for a certain Java release.
+This allows us to focus on building JMWiki for a certain Java release.

     vqwiki/src/java
     ===============